ModelEngineering/advancing-biomedical-models/index.md

 to progress.
 In software, re-use is accomplished by modularization, especially through information hiding.
 However, information hiding is far too restrictive for kinetics models.
-One issue is that
+One issue is that model re-use must consider interactions between the chemical complexes being modelled.
-there must be awareness of chemical complexes in one model that may interact with those in the other model.
 Another issue is ensuring that models make consistent assumptions (e.g., the acidity of the environment).
-Thus, new engineering principles and tools must be developed to facilite re-use of kinetics models.
+As a result of these concerns, new engineering principles and tools must be developed to enable re-use of kinetics models.

 The seminar is one initiative being undertaken to develop a research agenda for the NIH Reproducibility Center recently funded in UW BioEngineering.